-Early in January 2016, the Austrian government has decided to curb the inflow of asylum seekers by setting a ceiling of 37,500 for 2016 (after an inflow of more than 90,000 in 2015).
-To operationalise this objective fences have been put up along the Southern borders, i.e. in Spielfeld (Styria) to block inflows from Slovenia.
-The construction of a fence and screening facilities has almost been finished at the beginning of 2016, while discussions on implementing similar devices on the Brenner Pass (Tyrol) to block inflows from Italy began to surface in January 2016.
-The fences are highly contested in the Austrian general public, particularly the plans on the Brenner Pass.
-Fears surface that the fences may signal the end of Schengen or, more realistically, the virtual exclusion of Greece from the Schengen area as the Balkan route of refugees is to be blocked or at least highly controlled by the neighbouring Balkan countries.
+Early in January 2016, the Austrian government decided to curb the inflow of asylum seekers by setting a ceiling to a maximum of 1.5% of the population for a planning period of four years, amounting to 37,500 for 2016.
+To operationalise this objective, fences have been put up along the Southern borders, i.e. in Spielfeld (Styria) to block inflows from Slovenia.
+The construction of a fence and screening facilities have been finished at the beginning of 2016, while discussions on implementing similar devices on the Brenner Pass (Tyrol) to block inflows from Italy began to surface in January 2016.
+The fences were highly contested in the Austrian general public, particularly the plans on the Brenner Pass.
+Fears surfaced that the fences could signal the end of Schengen or the virtual exclusion of Greece from the Schengen area as the Balkan route of refugees was to be blocked or at least highly controlled by the neighbouring Balkan countries.
 These speculations were fuelled by visits of the Austrian Minister of Foreign Affairs to the Balkans in February 2016.
+In the end, no additional fences were put up but regular traffic controls were introduced on the various borders of Austria.